-Because the PIN serves are your electronic signature and provides access to your personal records, you will need to keep it in a safe place.
-Do not give your PIN to anyone including financial aid officials.
-You will be able to use the same PIN in the future to apply electronically for student aid and access to your U.S. Department of Education records.
+Because the FSA ID serves are your electronic signature and provides access to your personal records, you will need to keep it in a safe place.
+Do not give your FSA ID to anyone including financial aid officials.
+You will be able to use the same FSA ID in the future to apply electronically for student aid and access to your U.S. Department of Education records.

 The Pell Grant is a federally-funded program.
-This grant cannot exceed one-half (½) the cost of your education.
-To be eligible, you must be an undergraduate student, enrolled in at least 6.0 units each semester, demonstrate financial need, and maintain satisfactory academic progress.
+This grant cannot exceed one-half the cost of your education.
+To be eligible, you must be an undergraduate student, enrolled in an eligible degree program, demonstrate financial need, and maintain satisfactory academic progress.

-Grants range from approximately $555 to $5,550 per academic year.
-The amount awarded, as determined by the Federal Pell Grant Program is based on the income and current asset information you provided in the application.
+Grants range from approximately $555 to $5,730 per academic year.
+The amount awarded, as determined by the Federal Pell Grant Program is, in most cases, based on the previous year’s income and current asset information you provided in the application.

 See also the Summer Pell Grant.